pwalczysko/omero-guide-upload/docs/import-desktop-client.rst

 **Windows**

--  From version 5.5.0, OMERO.insight comes with two installers: .msi and .exe.
+-  From version 5.5.0, OMERO.insight comes with two installers: ``.msi`` and ``.exe``.

--  Click onto the downloaded .exe or msi file.
+-  Click onto the downloaded ``.exe`` or ``.msi`` file.

--  This will run the installer.The .exe file installs by default in the userspace apps folder.
+-  This will run the installer.
+The ``.exe`` file installs by default in the userspace apps folder.
 This can be changed during the installation process.

    .. image:: images/importinsight2.png

    .. image:: images/importinsight3.png

--  The .msi installer will deploy the application in the Program Files folder of Windows. *OMERO.insight* is then available to all the users of the target machine. *OMERO.insight* installed in the userspace is only available to the user who did the installation.
+-  The ``.msi`` installer will deploy the application in the ``Program Files`` folder of Windows. *OMERO.insight* is then available to all the users of the target machine. *OMERO.insight* installed in the userspace is only available to the user who did the installation.
 A Desktop icon and a new *OMERO.insight* Start menu item will be created.

 **Mac**

--  From version 5.5.0, OMERO.insight can be installed using an Apple DMG (.dmg) file.
+-  From version 5.5.0, OMERO.insight can be installed using an Apple DMG (``.dmg``) file.

--  Mac OS X: Click onto the downloaded .dmg installer to start the installation.
+-  Mac OS X: Click onto the downloaded ``.dmg`` installer to start the installation.

    .. image:: images/importinsight4.png

 -  This will mount the DMG it to your Mac.
-The DMG mounts in two places: on your desktop and in the Finder sidebar under your hard drive.
+The DMG mounts in two places: on your Desktop and in the Finder sidebar under your hard drive.

    .. image:: images/importinsight5.png